RandanCSS/randan/README.md

 ### Overview

+> _**N.B.:** You should understand that this project is under development now, which means it is constantly updating.
+We will have finished the main part of the package by the middle of June._

 ### Installation
 Currently, `randan` is **unavailable** to install by `pip`.
 However, you can use two options to download our package: